 Event encourages kids to stay active and keep learning all summer long

 Wilmington, DE —On Saturday, April 27, all YMCA of Delaware locations are holding a free community event to inspire more kids to keep their minds and bodies active at the annual YMCA’s Healthy Kids Day®, the Y’s national initiative to improve health and well-being for kids and families.
 Healthy Kids Day is an opportunity to ignite children’s imaginations so that they can imagine what they’ll accomplish this summer.
-The day-long event features games, healthy snacks, moon bounces, demonstrations, arts and crafts and more.
+The day-long event features games, healthy snacks, moon bounces, demonstrations, arts and crafts and more and is sponsored by Nemours.
 For a list of activities by location, visit www.ymcade.org/hkd.

 Healthy Kids Day, celebrated at over 1,500 Ys across the country by over one million participants, works to get more kids moving and learning, creating habits that they continue all summer long.
 When kids are out of school, they can face hurdles that prevent them from reaching their full potential.
 Research shows that without access to out-of-school learning activities, kids fall behind academically.
 Kids also gain weight twice as fast during summer than the school year.
 As spring turns to summer, Healthy Kids Day is a powerful reminder not to let children idle away their summer days.
 Instead, the Y wants families to focus on helping children imagine what they can accomplish over the summer.

 “When a child is healthy, happy, and supported they can achieve great things,” says Deborah Bagatta-Bowles, YMCA of Delaware President and CEO.
 “We believe in the potential of all children, and we strive to help kids find that potential within themselves.
 A child’s development is never on vacation and Healthy Kids Day is a great opportunity to educate families and motivate kids to stay active in spirit, mind and body throughout the summer.”